Different car stops for different vehicles!

 - Rubber wheel stops

 From parks to homes, concrete is one such material that is widespread.
-It’s useful for vehicles because these wheel stops will lock the tires and prevent them from going further.
-So, if you’re distracted while parking, concrete wheel stops have got you covered.
+It’s useful for vehicles because these wheel stops lock the tires and prevent them from going further.
+So, if you’re distracted while parking, concrete wheel stops have covered you.

 On the other hand, rubber wheel stops are another great addition to your driveways.
 Even if you observe storefronts, rubber wheel stops are lined against each parking spot.
 Their sturdiness, hardness, and versatility make them a great option for any place.